telerik/ajax-docs/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 The copyright message appears only when the Web Application/Web Site uses the trial version of Telerik.Web.UI.dll.
 The Developer versions of Telerik's controls do not throw copyright messages.

-To remove it, make sure you have downloaded the proper, Developer "DLL and Scripts only" file.
+To remove the copyright message, make sure you have downloaded the proper, Developer "DLL and Scripts only" file.
 You will recognize it by the *Dev* abbreviation in the file name.
 You will find more details on determining which dlls are in use in this blog post.

 You can see how the file information of a trial version of the Telerik.Web.UI.dll assembly in **Figure 1**.
 Alternatively, you can see the same information by double-clicking the assembly in VS and exploring its properties as shown in **Figure 2**.
 >caption Figure 1: The Properties dialog of a trial Telerik.Web.UI.dll file shows a "Trial Version" text.